tildeclub/site/wiki/source/cli-for-beginners.md

 > `ls /etc/cron.d`

 You now know enough to look around the file system.
-Note that most GNU+Linux systems (like tilde.club) adhere somewhat to an organization scheme called the Filesystem Hierarchy Standard ([Wikipedia link](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard)).
+Note that most GNU+Linux systems (like Tilde.club) adhere somewhat to an organization scheme called the Filesystem Hierarchy Standard ([Wikipedia link](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard)).
 This is another subject for you to read up on later.